Skip to Main Content

 Debt settlement/debt relief

-You can settle the debt yourself or pay a fee to a debt settlement company to take care of the process.
-These companies often provide some elements of credit counseling and debt relief services.
-Many debt relief companies have you consolidate your debt with them, and they make payments to your creditors while negotiating.
+You can settle the debt yourself or pay a fee to a debt settlement company to help you take care of the process.

 Debt settlement can be expensive.
 It can also take a while, during which time your credit score may drop while payments are negotiated.
 The forgiven debt may also be taxable, which also adds potential costs to your tax bill.

-Furthermore, not all debt relief agencies are reputable, so do your homework before choosing a company.
+It’s also important to note that not all debt settlement agencies are reputable.
+Avoid potential scams by doing your homework before choosing a company.

 Asset liquidation